autoprotocol/autoprotocol-python/CONTRIBUTING.rst

    cd docs  # Assuming you're in the root cloned directory sphinx-build -W -b html -d tmp/doctrees . tmp/html

+Adding New Packages:
+    Because of how the tox setup is configured, if you're attempting to add a new package into the directory structure of autoprotocol, you'll need to add the package name into the root setup.py file's setup package list.
+Without adding the new package to this list you'll get failures when attempting to run the doc generator or linting steps.

 Package Structure
 -----------------